 “As of January 2019, there were 270,000 nurse practitioners in the country.
 That is a far cry from the 248,000 reported just nine months earlier in March 2018, and certainly an increase from the 120,000 licensed nurse practitioners in 2007.

-The influx in licensed nurse practitioners is likely the result of a growing primary care provider shortage.
+The influx of licensed nurse practitioners is likely the result of a growing primary care provider shortage.
 The healthcare industry is currently feeling the pinch of having too few physicians to meet patient care access needs.
-By 2030, the nation is expected to see a primary care physicians shortage between 42,600 and 121,300 physicians, according to the Academy of American Medical Colleges (AAMC).
+By 2030, the nation is expected to see a primary care physician shortage between 42,600 and 121,300 physicians, according to the Academy of American Medical Colleges (AAMC).

 Various Ways of Partnerships in Nursing:

-Since the historical times, nurses have reached out to partner with other institutions and bodies to enhance the nursing experience, better health care, and improved overall nursing practice.
-In the early stages, the nurse partnerships were conducted to facilitate the following:
+Since ancient times, nurses have reached out to partner with other institutions and bodies to enhance the nursing experience, better health care, and improved overall nursing practice.
+In the early stages, nurse partnerships were conducted to facilitate the following:

 - Providing care to various populations.

 - Researching the learned skills in nursing.

 - Addressing the nursing workforce needs in various sectors.

 - We are educating students and staff on various matters of health.

 Over time, the primary focus and role of partnerships have been changing, but the mode of collaboration remains pretty the same.
 The various places you can find nursing partnership opportunities include hospitals, nursing homes, public health organizations, schools, government agencies, and community health organizations.